 A young woman who participated in the Fresh Start program commented that she owed her success to the perfect balance of discipline and support the people in the program showed her.

 The Fresh Start program and others like it aren't mean to be a quick fix.
 Participants must exert continued effort if they want to stay clean and out of the justice system.

-The Koffel Law Firm supports offender rehabilitation programs such as this and is committed to achieving workable solutions for those facing criminal drug charges.
+Koffel Brininger Nesbitt supports offender rehabilitation programs such as this and is committed to achieving workable solutions for those facing criminal drug charges.
 For more information, call us at (614) 675-4845.